berndbohmeier/delve/README.md

 Delve internally uses [rust-htslib](https://github.com/rust-bio/rust-htslib) to build a pileup of reads over each position, then uses a statistical model, which uses the base read errors of the reference and alternative bases on this position to calcululate a likelihood of a proportion p of alt vs. ref bases, and then uses a [Likelihood-ratio Test](https://en.wikipedia.org/wiki/Likelihood-ratio_test) to determine if there is enough evidence that a variant exists.
 After, it uses a strand bias test to filtered out wrong calls.
 Currently delve only calls variants on one sample at a time.

+## New Features
+We plan to implement a cluster based approach in the future to be able to call (micro) haplotypes.
+If you have other needs, like calling at multiple samples at a time, open an issue, and I might implement it.

+## Contribute
+Contributions and suggestions are welcome.
+Feel free to open an issue with suggestions and we can talk about new features and potential pull requests, or email me at bohmeier[at].mpiib-berlin.mpg[dot]de